awsdocs/amazon-api-gateway-developer-guide/doc_source/how-to-cors.md

 ### Enabling CORS Support for Lambda or HTTP Non\-Proxy Integrations and AWS Service Integrations<a name="apigateway-enable-cors-nonproxy"></a>

 For a Lambda custom \(non\-proxy\) integration, HTTP custom \(non\-proxy\) integration, or AWS service integration, you can set up the required headers by using API Gateway method response and integration response settings\.
-API Gateway will create an `OPTIONS` method and attempt to add the `Access-Control-Allow-Origin` header to your existing method integration responses\.
-This doesn’t always work and sometimes you need to manually modify the integration response to properly enable CORS\.
+API Gateway creates an `OPTIONS` method and attempts to add the `Access-Control-Allow-Origin` header to your existing method integration responses\.
+This doesn’t always work, and sometimes you need to manually modify the integration response to properly enable CORS\.
 Usually this just means manually modifying the integration response to return the `Access-Control-Allow-Origin` header\.

 ### Enabling CORS Support for Lambda or HTTP Proxy Integrations<a name="apigateway-enable-cors-proxy"></a>